 - Know your media.
 Become familiar with the columns in your local newspapers and periodicals, and the news and talk programmes on TV and radio. - 2.
 Meet deadlines.
 Every reporter has a deadline to meet, so be aware of them and do your best to accommodate the reporter's request in a timely manner.
 They will appreciate it and remember your cooperation when the next opportunity develops. - 3.
 Be helpful.
 Help the reporter as much as you can.
 The more facts and statistics you provide the better, since they often don't have time to do all the research themselves.
-Feel free to ask questions or offer any information they might need. - 4.
-Be accessible.
-As you begin working with local reporters, tell them you are available if they need
+Feel free to ask questions or offer any information they might need. - Be accessible.
+As you begin working with local reporters, tell them you are available if they need help with the story.
+Ideally, you want to be a resource the next time they work on an gynaecological cancerrelated article.

-- help with the story.
-Ideally, you want to be a resource the next time they work on an gynaecological cancerrelated article. - 5.
-Make incoming media calls a priority.
+- 5. Make incoming media calls a priority.
 A reporter's call should be returned within the hour, even just to let them know you received the call.
 Alert your team or office to this priority. - 6.
 Keep promises.
 If you ever give a newspaper exclusive rights to publish your news, stick to your word.
 If you promised to get back to a reporter, follow through.
 You will quickly lose credibility with the news media if you forget about promises. - 7.
 Be a gracious host.
 When a reporter arrives at your home or office, meet and greet them.
-Cater to their needs; give them a quick overview of your business;
+Cater to their needs; give them a quick overview of your business; offer interview or photo opportunities and see if they have questions.

-- offer interview or photo opportunities and see if they have questions. - 8.
-Don't get angry.
+- 8. Don't get angry.
 The resulting story may not be exactly what you had hoped for.
 Call and correct any inaccurate information and clarify confusing points without getting angry.
 Even if the story is not reprinted, the corrected information will go into their files. - 9.
-Don't ask to see the story before it goes to print.
-Reporters are not receptive to requests for editorial approval, but an editor or researcher might call you to double-check facts. - 10.
 Always be courteous, honest and accurate.